Sylvain59650/lodash-object/docs/Array.md

     Array Array#invokeMap( (*) path, (...*) args)

 Invokes the method at path of each element in collection, returning an array of the results of each invoked method.
 Any additional arguments are provided to each invoked method.
 If path is a function, it's invoked for, and this bound to, each element in collection.

 Arguments

-    path (Array|Function|string): The path of the method to invoke or the function invoked per iteration.
+    path: The path of the method to invoke or the function invoked per iteration.
-    [args] (...*): The arguments to invoke each method with.
+    args: The arguments to invoke each method with.

 Returns